eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 The coding is well structured and readable.
 Github site setup is easy and successful.

 # Final Conclusion
+Web pages and operations work perfectly.
-Overall, the project was well prepared.
-The documentation and the process are well explained and the project can be started easily. however, there were difficulties as the milestones were not clearly explained.
-The reviewer may find it difficult to understand.
-More details are suggested.
+The code and project documentation and process are not well explained.
+There were difficulties as the milestones were not clearly explained.
+The viewer may find it difficult to understand.
+More details are recommended.
 # Recommendation

 Recommendation | FAIL